Strand Parishes Trust

 For individuals: The trust will not normally consider more than one application for any given individual within a 12-month period.

-For organizations: Applications can be made once per year.
+For organisations: Applications can be made once per year.

 Application Success Factors